japonaisvolonte-

 Toritcho

-Welcome to a true izakaya, a cozy little bar where you can nibble on small dishes, tapas-style.
-Toritcho is one of the oldest Japanese restaurants in Paris, and definitely one of the most authentic.
-Light tempura, fresh sushi, ultra-typical dishes, yakitori just like over there… A delightful experience that stays true to Japanese tradition.
+Welcome to a true izakaya, a cozy little spot where you can munch on small dishes, tapas-style.
+Toritcho is one of the oldest Japanese restaurants in Paris and definitely one of the most authentic.
+Light tempura, fresh sushi, ultra-typical dishes, yakitori just like you’d find back home… A simple delight that stays true to Japanese tradition.

 Address: 47 Rue du Montparnasse, 75014 Paris, France